-Autocracy was one of the major reasons that lead to this revolution.
+Autocracy was one of the major reasons that led to this revolution.
 Czar Alexander II became famous in Russia when some reforms were brought by him.
 But the successors after him became very autocratic such as Czar Alexander III and Czar Nicholas II.
 During their ruling period, various political parties lost their powers such as Meer, Jemstvo, and Duma.
 There was already unrest among the society and their policies and actions fueled this unrest.
 Thus, the autocratic rule of the Czars became one of the major reasons.

 Czar Alexander III and his son Czar Nicholas II followed the policy called a policy of Russification of all the systems.
 Nicholas II declared " One Czar, One Church, and One Russia ".
 Only the catholic religion and the Russian language were introduced as per this policy.
 Even the Russian language was introduced in non-Russian regions as well such as Poland, Lithuania, Finland, and others.
 This policy created big unrest in Russia.

 The society of Russia was very unbalanced at that time.
 It consisted of two classes namely the rich and the poor.
-The rich includes all the nobles, feudal lords, and wealthy people whereas the poor class consisted of labourers, peasants, and serfs, etc. Everyone was annoyed in society.
+The rich include all the nobles, feudal lords, and wealthy people whereas the poor class consisted of labourers, peasants, and serfs, etc. Everyone was annoyed in society.
 For example, the feudal lords lost their lands, political parties lost their powers, and labourers were pissed off because of low salaries, etc.

 A suitable environment of the revolution was created by the rise and activities of Nihilism which influenced the Russian revolution in 1917.
 Their main aim was only to destroy the rule of Czars.
 Their preachers came to destroy the existing system of Czars, the social and religious faith, and the creation of a new world.
 Their Organisations were doing activities to influence the people against the Czars and its system.